Mobile food vehicle

 How to apply

-The application process has a number of steps.
-You can complete them all online using the application for food business approvals online form.
+You can apply online using the application for food business approvals online form.

 Application for food business licence

-You can lodge your the food business licence application using the application for food business approvals online form (pay with Visa or MasterCard).
+Submit your application using the application for food business approvals online form.

 You will be issued the Food Business Licence when you receive approval for the completed fit-out.